Discover the Outdoors

 Situated halfway between Banff and Jasper, we are easily accessed from both the Calgary and Edmonton Airports via Highway #2 to Red Deer.
 Or from Banff, Lake Louise, Jasper and British Columbia via the world renowned Icefields Parkway (Highway #93).

 Nordegg is nestled in the Brazeau Range of the Canadian Rockies, a backcountry haven.
 It is an old mining town with a notable chapter in history.
 The population dispersed after the closing of the Brazeau Collieries Mine Site in 1955.
 What remains is a quaint little Hamlet far from the stress and worries of the city.
 The town of Nordegg includes a gas station with a general store.
-Also you will find a museum (complete with a café serving fresh pies).
-Fancy a beer after a days aventures?
+Also, you will find a museum (complete with a café serving fresh pies).
+Fancy a beer after a day of adventures?
 There is a beer cabin (liquor outlet) to fulfill your needs.
 How about a dinner out?
 A restaurant and a not to be missed food truck which serves ice cream, burgers, dogs and fries will fill your belly.
-There are picnic tables you can enjoy your meal at, while overlooking the fairways of another small part of Alberta’s past, a rustic 9 hole golf course with a canvas of rocky peaks and big skies laid out in the backdrop.
+There are picnic tables you can enjoy your meal at while overlooking the fairways of another small part of Alberta’s past, a rustic 9 hole golf course with a canvas of rocky peaks and big skies laid out in the backdrop.
 Tours of the Collieries, a recognized National and Provincial historical site, are offered daily.

 From Nordegg you can drive North or South along the well-travelled Highway #40 (also known as The Trunk Road or The 734).
 This highway takes you into a maze of ATV/OHV trails, Provincial recreation areas, wildlife watching areas, and plenty of beautiful view points.
 You can also opt to see the countryside by horseback.